HubRise/tiny-tablet/README.md

 TinyTablet first asks you to connect to HubRise, then it displays the latest orders received by your HubRise location, including order details.

 All the code is in `index.html` and `js/app.js`, which amount to less than 250 lines, including the HTML and the code of the HubRise integration!
+There is no server code.

 Feel free to use this code as a guide when you implement your own solution for HubRise, or to fork this repository and improve the app, just for fun.